Flylow Gear Lab Coat Review

 Warmth

-The Lab Coat is a hardshell-only jacket that is not designed to provide much warmth.
+The Lab Coat is a hardshell jacket that is not designed to provide much warmth.
 Rather, warmth comes from insulating layers worn underneath.
 That said, the jacket has great velcro sleeve closures and a well-fitting hood that keep warmth inside.
 Our testers noted that the shell seemed thin, and on a cold chairlift ride, wind penetrated the fabric more than other shell-only jackets.
 Still, users won't be buying this jacket to keep them warm.

 Weather Resistance